Albaalah/react-docker-app/README.md

  - This will launch at [http://localhost:3000](http://localhost:3000)

 ### Docker-compose or main branch
-To run the node-redis app with docker compose
+To run the react app with docker compose
  - To build and run
     `npm run compose:build`
  - To only run if it is built
 	 `npm run compose:run`
  - To gracefully stop all containers
 	 `npm run compose:stop`
- - This will launch at [http://localhost:8080](http://localhost:8080)
+ - This will launch at [http://localhost:3000](http://localhost:3000)